matthias-prangl/hsro-inf-kp.github.io/README.md

 Named-field structs assign a name to each element in the struct.
 Those the named elements are called _fields_.
-The following example shows how to define a struct `Student`:
+The following example shows how to define a struct `Student` and assigns a value of the type to a variable `s`.
+To assign a value to a field a shorthand like in `last_name` can be used.

 ```rust
 struct Student {